griffinsgri4/Love-Calculator/README.md

 2. Run the script:
     ```bash
     python love_calculator.py

     ```
+    example:
+       Welcome to the Love Calculator!
+What is your name?
+Alice
+What is their name?
+Bob
+Your score is 38, you are alright together.

+In this example:

+The user entered "Alice" as their name and "Bob" as the other person's name.
+The script calculated a love score of 38 based on the occurrence of certain letters in the combined string of the names.
+Since the score falls between 40 and 50, the message "Your score is 38, you are alright together." is displayed.

-3. Follow the prompts to enter the names and see the love score.
+4. Follow the prompts to enter the names and see the love score.

 ## Contributing